couture20/SNHU/index.md

 ### VBA code for report generating

 Below is a brief example snippet of VBA code that I created that interacts with the comapnies SQL Database.
 The purpose of it, was to parse and format a users data input for a SQL pass through query and then output the data in a user friendly readable table.
+The overall program is based in Excel and upon opening the file the user is greeted by a userform in which they input the desired variables for the SQL pass through query.
+At the bottom of the userform, it includes section that requires the user to input their user ID and password in order to use the program.
+The VBA code is also password protected and is only accessable by me.
+I added this bit of security to help ensure that the data is only being accessed by authorized personal.

 I created it roughly a year ago with the purpose of minimizing labor intesive data collection through ineffcient company web applications.
-After creatin gthis report I was able to reduce several hours of dataminning and report generating, down to just a few minutes.
+After creating this report I was able to reduce several hours of dataminning and report generating, down to just a few minutes.
 I wanted to include this bit of code because it showcases my ability to design and engineer a program that interacts with a database through a program language (VBA) that is utilized through the widely used Microsoft 365 suite.

 For the purposes of company proprietary information, pieces of the code have been either altered or removed in order to protect comapny data.

         Public Sub GssData()